Halal Eyebrows - 6 years of no plucking!

 ones that don't change and that make you feel better about yourself no matter what Vogue says,

-And that is not to say you have to struggle and look like a mess, I mean I know I wouldn't have been able to grow mine peacefully without filling them with the Eye and Brow pot,
+And that is not to say you have to struggle and look like a mess, #TheStruggleIsReal

-• You can dye the strays hairs to have a more clean look without having to remove hair.
+The second option would be to dye the strays hairs to have a more clean look without having to remove anything, there are some very helpful tutorials on youtube.
+Although I haven't tried this myself.

 RELATED ARTICLES